RileyRedpath/SFS2X_Salt_and_Hash/README.md

   - Import the project in client/SFSHelloWorld into Unity.

-  - If SmartFoxServer is configured to run on a different port than the defualt (9933), change the connecting port in both HelloWorld.cs and SignUp.cs to the port SmartFoxServer runs on.
+  - If SmartFoxServer is configured to run on a different port than the defualt (9933), change the connecting port in both MainScript.cs and SignUp.cs to the port SmartFoxServer runs on.

   - When both the DB server and SmartFoxServer are running, run the project from the editor or in a built exe.